Skip to main content

 If the CVM encounters any condition that should not be legally possible during CVM execution (typically caused by a host runtime exception), it should regard this condition as a Fatal Failure

-The CVM MUST NOT interpret an error thrown by user code as a fatal failure, but such errors MAY still have the :FATAL error code.
+The CVM MUST NOT interpret an error thrown by user code as a fatal failure, but such errors MAY still have the :FATAL error code - however the source MUST be :CODE in such cases.

 A peer that encounters a fatal error has a serious problem.
 Hardware failure, bugs in the CVM implementation or resource limitations of the host environment are all possibilities, all of which may cause the peer to fail to correctly compute the updated CVM state in consensus.